bosonweb/working-with-us/README.md

-# Outsource Process Document

-Thanks for working with us :smile:
+# Thanks for working with us :smile: